Walter Fletcher (politician): World War II

-In late 1940, Fletcher approached the Special Operations Executive and offers them his speciality, he eventually assigned to the Force 136 and running an operation called Operation Remorse.
+In late 1940, Fletcher approached Special Operations Executive and offered them his expertise.
+He was eventually assigned to Force 136 and ran an operation called Operation Remorse.
 Originally it was hoped Fletcher could use his contacts to smuggle rubber out of Japanese-occupied Malaya and Indo-China through the Chinese black market.
-The operation was diversified to include the smuggling of foreign currency, diamonds and machinery to fund the SOE's activities.
+The operation was diversified to include the smuggling of foreign currency, diamonds and machinery to fund SOE's activities.

 Colin Mackenzie, the head of Force 136 (SOE in the Far East), said of Fletcher, “He did it very well… even in the early days I had £20,000 of diamonds across my desk in one go.
 One estimate is that the net profit was worth £77 million.”
 Mackenzie also commented:

 Walter was gloriously fat.
 It was rumoured that he won the hundred yards at Charterhouse when he was nineteen stone.
 I didn’t believe it, but when I saw him running for a bus when he was still nineteen stone I began to believe it might be true.

 In 1947 Fletcher was made Commander of the Order of the British Empire for his war service.